HomeMy WebLinkAbout405.028 - Five Year Test ProceduresEffective Date: March 2005 Darla J. Scott, Supervising Fire Inspector

 all deficiencies noted on the five year test report.

-11. If the property owner choses to hire a different contractor to make the repairs,
+11. If the property owner chooses to hire a different contractor to make the repairs,

-that contractor must obtain all required permits before making noted repairs.
+that contractor shall obtain all required permits before making noted repairs.

 12. Once all deficiencies have been corrected, the licensed contractor that